k-randl/Interpretable_RAG/README.md

 *   `outputs_retrieved`: Contains the retrieved outputs.
 *   `results`: Contains the results of the experiments.
 *   `plots`: Contains plots for the analysis of the results.

-## How it Works

-The interpretability of the RAG pipeline is achieved by using Shapley values.
-The contribution of each retrieved document and each query token is computed by analyzing the change in the model's output probability when that feature is included or excluded.
-The project implements both precise Shapley value calculation and approximations like KernelSHAP.

-The `ExplainableAutoModelForGeneration` class wraps a Hugging Face `transformers` model and provides the functionality to compute the Shapley values.
-The `ExplainableAutoModelForRAG` class combines this explainable generator with a retriever to create the full interpretable RAG pipeline.

 ## Contributing